exporl/auditory-eeg-challenge-2024/content/homepage_sections/timeline.md

 description: "Timeline"
 ---

+All deadlines are at 23:59 UTC-12 (anywhere on Earth).

  - August 30,2023 Registration opens
 - August 30, 2023: Release of training set, code, baseline methods and documentation
 - ~~November 15, 2023~~ November 28, 2023: Release of evaluation test set